Emergency Starter Rescue

 Sunday morning, I checked out the starter.
 It was bubbly!
 It looked and smelled happy!
 So, I fed it, another 1/4 cup of water and 1/2 cup of flour.
 There has been a good amount of recent research that shows that the thickness of the starter and the temperature of the starter greatly influence which organisms grow in the starter.
 I find thicker starters tend to work better than thinner ones.

 If the emergency recovery procedure doesn't work, and it may not, then your next step is to start a new starter.
-You might try Professor Calvel's method - since I found that method, I rarely use the older method I used to use.
+I go back and forth between Professor Calvel's method and the my own method.
+Professor Calvel's is faster and requires less judgement, but it is a bit more persnickety.
+Both work, and work well.

 Of course, the ultimate cure for this is prevention.
 I never use all my starter.
 When I know I'm going to bake I take a teaspoon or so of starter out of its container in the fridge and start feeding it up for 2 or 3 days.
 By then, I have enough active starter for my bake.
 When you double the size of your starter each time you feed it, it doesn't take long to get a lot of starter.
 Every month or two, I feed up the starter in the fridge to make sure it's still active and healthy.
 We talk about that a lot in the Starter Primer Pages.